Dylanbbenson/Common_ETL_Tools/README.md

 - usage: python3 csv_to_sql.py <example.csv>

 airflow_startup.sh - shell script to install all of the requirements on a cli (ec2 instance usually for me) to get airflow installed and running.

+api_ingestion.py - python script to ingest json data from a public or private api, and convert it to a csv file.